 In the event of a Tenant or another party wishing to complain about a service delivered by Vectis, we will follow the procedure below:

 - The complaint should be made firstly to the relevant Officer who will endeavour to resolve the problem.
 The complaint should be submitted on a Complaint Form that can be downloaded here.
+Alternatively, you can fill in a form online and return it by using the button below.
 This will be acknowledged within five working days of receipt if made in writing.
 All complaints will be recorded on a Complaint Record Form.

 - If the matter is not satisfactorily resolved within ten working days the matter will be passed to the relevant Manager to resolve.